SPGryphons/GryphonCTF2018-Challenges/challenges/forensics/hiddenfile/README.md

 Alternate Data stream in the NTFS file system allows you to store data in a seperate stream "behind" any filename.
 Hence the name Alternate Data Stream or ADS.
 This makes it hard to detect hidden files using normal methods.

 1. Open a command prompt.
-2. To detect the files first type in 'dir /r /*fullpath to extracted folder*'.
+2. To detect the files first type in "dir /r *fullpath to extracted folder*".
-3. You should be see a bunch of hidden files including the ':flag.txt' file.
+3. You should be see a bunch of hidden files including the `:flag.txt` file.
+4. The `:flag.txt` is located behind the folder named file.
-4. To view the contents of the file we can use the command 'notepad folder:flag.txt' (Include the full pathname to the folder if your not in the same directory).
+5. To view the contents of the `:flag.txt` file we can use the command "notepad folder:flag.txt" (Include the full pathname to the folder if your not in the same directory).
-5. A notepad containing the flag should show up.
+6. A notepad containing the flag should show up.